zbabac/VCT/README.txt

 #add ffmpeg to path if you don't have it installed:

-PATH=$PATH:/$HOME/VCT_mono
+PATH=$PATH:$HOME/VCT_mono

-#or add that line permanently to your profile at $HOME/.profile - just put the above line at the end of the .profile file, usually $HOME/.profile
+#or add that line permanently to your profile at $HOME/.profile or $HOME/.bash_profile - just put the above line at the end of the .profile file, usually $HOME/.bash_profile
 #you can now run:

-mono VCT.exe
+mono $HOME/VCT_mono/VCT.exe

 #or create launcher at desktop or menu.
 - it should display MS Windows like Window